General entry requirements

 What is language?
 What is it made of?
 What rules do we follow when we put sounds together to create words and when we combine words to create sentences?
 How many languages are spoken in the world today, and in which ways are they similar or different?
 These are some of the questions that you will explore on this module.
 Using examples from different languages, you will analyse real-life language data in order to develop the practical skills required for linguistic analysis.

-Methods in Psychology II
+Further methods in Psychology

 You will cover both conceptual issues, such as knowing when and why to apply a particular research technique, and practical applications, such as conducting analysis using SPSS software.
 You will be encouraged to read academic articles with a critical eye as to the validity of their claims, and apply what you have learned in preparation for your second- and third-year projects.
 You will be expected to demonstrate that you can systematically test hypotheses using ANOVA, evaluate assumptions, pay due regard to ethical and methodological considerations, and present your results clearly and concisely in speech and in writing.